william-vw/blockiot-cds/README.md

-# BlockIOT: Clinical Decision Support
+# BlockIoT: Clinical Decision Support

 This repository contains:
 - [`tool/`](tool/) folder: an implementation of the algorithms for automated generation of smart contracts based on rule-based Clinical Decision Support (CDS) models.